 - You can breastfeed with an implant

-- They last up to three years
+- It last up to three years

-How to use a contraceptive implant
+How is the contraceptive implant fitted?

-- Implants should always be fitted by a trained doctor or nurse, and usually during the first five days of your period
+If you want to get the implant you will need to book an appointment with your GP or at a sexual health clinic.
+Implants should always be fitted by a trained doctor or nurse, and usually during the first five days of your period

 - The doctor or nurse will numb your arm with some local anaesthetic (it will numb the pain, but you won’t be asleep)